An education for your military or civilian goals

 - Special military tuition rates for active-duty, National Guard, select Reserve service members, military spouses and eligible dependents.

 - Help navigating the application process for GI Bill® benefits and other financial aid.

 - Potential credit for your applicable military training and education.

-- Career transition resources, including an online tool that helps translate military experience gained through an MOS into information about corresponding civilian careers.
+- An online tool that helps translate military experience gained through an MOS into information about corresponding civilian careers.